FAU-LAP/NOMAD-CAMELS/docs/Tutorials/quick_start/quick_start_install.md

 When you are happy with the instruments settings and have added all the instruments required for your measurements you can  click `OK` to save all the instruments and settings to CAMELS.

+---

+Continue to the next page to learn how to use the instrument you just implemented in a measurement protocol.

 [&#8679; Back to the top &#8679;](#table-of-contents)
 <p style="text-align:left;">